emb340/RNAseq_Project/MasterNotes.md

 As can be seen in the PCA plot, the two experimental conditions (THI+/THI-) do not meaningfully differ regarding PC1, which accounts for 88% of the variance in gene expression.
 However, these treatments differ about PC2, which accounts for only 9% of the variance in gene expression, indicating that we expect to see local rather than global differences in expression levels between the two.

 4) Following this, a differential gene analysis was run, and a volcano plot was generated to depict the significance, magnitude, and direction of the differences in gene expression levels between the two experimental conditions (lines 107-146).
 The volcano plot is given below.
-As illustrated by this figure, the most significantly expressed genes (seen in red) were enriched in THI- conditions relative to THI+ ones.
+As illustrated by this figure, the most significantly expressed genes (seen in red) were upregulated in THI- conditions relative to THI+ ones.
 <img width="924" alt="image" src="https://github.com/user-attachments/assets/f6111089-1893-4bce-a6f0-9aa02a169693">